Skip to main content

 • Timber\PostClassMap – use the Post Class Map instead.

-• timber/get_posts/mirror_wp_get_posts – This filter was used so that Timber::get_posts() mimicks the behavior of WordPress’s get_posts() function.
+• timber/get_posts/mirror_wp_get_posts – This filter was used so that Timber::get_posts() mimics the behavior of WordPress’s get_posts() function.
 We removed it because Timber::get_posts() is the new official API.
 If you want the same behavior, there are arguments that you can pass to this function.

 • timber_post_getter_get_posts – Removed because the Timber\PostGetter class doesn’t exist anymore.